Long Island iced tea: Origin

-There are two competing origin stories for the Long Island iced tea, one from Long Island, Tennessee and one from Long Island, New York.
+There are two competing origin stories for the Long Island iced tea, one from Long Island, Tennessee, and one from Long Island, New York.

 Robert "Rosebud" Butt claims to have invented the Long Island iced tea as an entry in a contest to create a new mixed drink with triple sec in 1972 while he worked at the Oak Beach Inn on Long Island, New York.

-A slightly different drink is claimed to have been invented in the 1920s during Prohibition in the United States by an "Old Man Bishop" in a local community named Long Island in Kingsport, Tennessee.
+A slightly different drink is claimed to have been invented in the 1920s during Prohibition by an "Old Man Bishop" in a local community named Long Island in Kingsport, Tennessee.
 The drink was then tweaked by Ransom Bishop, Old Man Bishop's son, by adding cola, lemon, and lime.
 Old Man's version included whiskey, maple syrup, varied quantities of the five liquors, and no triple sec, rather than the modern one with cola and five equal portions of the five liquors.
 It was prepared in the following way: